wprig/docs/README.md

-# docs
+# WP Rig Docs
-Documents and documentation for WP Rig
+This repository holds documents and documentation for WP Rig.

+## Table of Contents
+-
+-
+-